Weight Loss Tips On a Vegetarian or Vegan Diet

 Add a high–quality protein to each meal.
 A high-quality protein includes tempeh, seitan, tofu, beans, and eggs.
 Protein helps you maintain or lose weight.

-Vegetarian Protein Increases Your Metabolism and Burns More Calories
+Protein Increases Your Metabolism and Burns More Calories

 When your body digests protein, it has to burn twice as many calories as it burns when digesting carbohydrates or fats.

-Protein also builds muscles.
+As mentioned above, protein also builds muscles.
 And more lean muscle mass increases your “resting metabolism.”
 In other words, your body will burn even more calories when you’re not active.

 Protein Makes you Feel Full